Football clubs

 1919 - 1925

-Hastings Juniors competed for the Hillier and Old Boys (Wednesday) Cup and later entered the Hastings League.
-Home fixtures were played at Bopeep and then the East Hill.
+Hastings Juniors competed in the Hillier Cup and the Old Boys (Wednesday) Cup, later joining the Hastings League.
+The team played their home fixtures initially at Bopeep before moving to the East Hill.

 Hastings Labour